 What Vaccines Does My Dog Need?

 You’ll find we tailor our vaccination schedule to a dog’s particular needs by assessing their age, lifestyle, risk of exposure, and underlying medical conditions.
 That means not every dog gets every vaccination we carry, as each dog we see is unique and special; by dialogue with an owner we figure out the best vaccination “fit” in each pet’s specific situation.
-You can do your own dog’s lifestyle-based assessment here.

 The Different Types of Dog Vaccinations: